Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ### PR workflow

 1. During development the "Ampli Merge Check" in GitHub fails continuously until the corresponding branch is merged in Data.
-This is expected and ensures that your code stays in sync with the tracking plan.
+This behavior ensures that your code stays in sync with the tracking plan.
     ![screenshot of a failing GitHub action](../../assets/images/data-pr-workflow-fail.png)

 2. Start by implementing the latest changes to your tracking plan.
 The Ampli Implementation Check verifies this.